ektgit/snap-shader-240p/README.md

 Make sure you:
 * Copy one or both shaders to the Shader folder of your Raspberry Pi.
 * I recommend Lakka 2.1 or newer.
-Earlier versions require popcornmix's patch.
 * In /flash/config.txt, set sdtv_mode=16, or 18 for PAL.
+This ensures 240p with "scanlines", just like on original hardware.
 * In Video settings, set "Aspect Ratio" to "Custom".
-* Set the Custom Aspect Ratio to 640x480.
-PAL resolutions may work as well.
+* Set the Custom Aspect Ratio to 640x480, or the PAL* equivalent.
 * Make sure "Bilinear Filtering" is off in the Settings/Video menu.
 * In the Settings/Driver menu, make sure "Video Driver" is "gl".
 * In the Quick Menu/Shaders menu, set the shader to the basic or deluxe version of this shader.